-This one is for the adventure seekers who want to venture off the beaten track and experience the unadulterated African wilderness.
-Leaving the tourists behind at Victoria Falls this exclusive small group safari heads into Kafue National Park for outstanding wildlife viewing and some real adventure in the African bush.
-A maximum of six guests can embark on this fully-inclusive adventure, keeping it exclusive and authentic.
-Most of your nights are spent camping in rooftop tents on the safari vehicles, in the middle of the unspoilt African bush.
-No participation is however required so you can simply sit back and soak up the scenery.
-A few nights of lodge accommodation is also included for extra comfort.
+This safari is for the adventure-seekers who want to venture off the beaten track and experience the unadulterated African wilderness.
+Leaving the crowds behind at Victoria Falls this exclusive small group safari heads into Kafue National Park for outstanding wildlife viewing and real adventure in the African bush.
+Most nights are spent camping in rooftop tents, in the middle of the unspoilt bush.
+No participation is, however, required so you can simply sit back and enjoy the experience.
+A few nights of lodge accommodation are also included for extra comfort.

 We explore the massive Kafue Park at a leisurely pace, only two clients assigned per vehicle with their own guide.
 Support staff and the dedicated chef ensure that things run smoothly and the meals are delicious.
-Begin with Victoria Falls at Livingstone before journeying to Kafue, where we journey from Bilili Springs and Mufunta up to the scenic Busanga Plains and down again to the Nanzhila Plains and Ngoma Teak Forest.
+We journey from Bilili Springs and Mufunta up to the scenic Busanga Plains and down again to the Nanzhila Plains and Ngoma Teak Forest.
 Busanga Swamps is one of the most unforgettable highlights, renowned for its big cats, huge buffalo herds and beautiful scenery.
-Other high points of this exceptional Zambian Safari include the Kafue River, Lake Itezhi-Tezhi, the David Shepherd Elephant Orphanage and the open savannas of game-rich Nanzhila Plains.

 When your flight lands at Livingstone International Airport we are there to fetch you and drive you to the Maramba River Lodge.
 Arriving at the lodge after a short 15-minute drive you are free to rest and recover from your journey.
 Take a refreshing swim in the pool, enjoy the sunshine and take a stroll through the leafy lodge gardens.